SARIT42/Face-Detector/README.md

 # Face-Detector
-Face detection using OpenCV and Mediapipe.
+Face detection and Face Mesh using OpenCV and Mediapipe.